 Know Your Customer in FinTech

-Know Your Customer procedures are control procedures that financial services apply to exist and new customers to identify and prevent risks.
+Know Your Customer procedures are control procedures that financial services apply to existing and new customers to identify and prevent risks.
 KYC (Know Your Customer) plays an important role in eliminating the risks associated with money laundering, terrorist financing, corruption, fraud, bribery, and other illegal financial activities.
 With the development of technology, crime techniques and risks also change.
 FinTech must comply with KYC regulations and Anti-Money Laundering laws to detect and prevent crime risks that organized crime organizations have developed using technology.

 The importance of KYC was specified in the European Union Directives and Financial Action Task Force (FATF) proposals.
 At Fintech, new customers are also checked to get to know your customer, and the information of the customer is collected, and then the accuracy of this information is checked.
 Money laundering risks may increase if these checks cannot be made or if they are disrupted.